lianglin74/CoOp/src/qd/gpucluster/README.md

    docker:
        # the custom docker.
 If use_custom_docker is False, this will be ignored
        image: amsword/setup:py36pt11
+   # please make the experiment name start with your alias, because the
+   #   experiment cannot be deleted in AML and it is hard to figure out the
+   #   user name based on the experiment name or job ID
+   experiment_name: your_alias
    ```

 5. Set an alias